-Our Editors Tried the Best Vacuums for Pet Hair—Here Are Their Favorites
+Our Editors Tried the Best Vacuums for Pet Hair—These Actually Stood Up to the Mess

 We tried every type of pet vacuum we could find.
 These make the top of the list for best vacuums for pet hair.

 - Best stick vacuum: Black+Decker Powerseries Extreme Cordless Stick Vacuum